 So, based on the above formula, the ROE for Coterra Energy is:

 The 'return' refers to a company's earnings over the last year.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.23.
+That means that for every $1 worth of shareholders' equity, the company generated $0.32 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

 Besides, Coterra Energy has been paying dividends for at least ten years or more.
 This shows that the company is committed to sharing profits with its shareholders.
-Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 26% over the next three years.
-Still forecasts suggest that Coterra Energy's future ROE will drop to 13% even though the the company's payout ratio is expected to decrease.
-This suggests that there could be other factors could driving the anticipated decline in the company's ROE.
+Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 56%.
+Still, forecasts suggest that Coterra Energy's future ROE will drop to 20% even though the the company's payout ratio is not expected to change by much.

-In total, we are pretty happy with Coterra Energy's performance.
-Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
-Unsurprisingly, this has led to an impressive earnings growth.
+Overall, we are quite pleased with Coterra Energy's performance.
+In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
 That being so, according to the latest industry analyst forecasts, the company's earnings are expected to shrink in the future.
-Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
-Click here to be taken to our analyst's forecasts page for the company.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.